73rd PZM Rally Poland

 - The town hosts the start and finish ceremonies and a super special stage next to the service park that is run three times.

-- Totalling 143km, Saturday is the longest day, with four tests that are driven twice without a midpoint service.
-Four final stages will be held on Sunday including the Sady Power Stage.
+- Four final tests will be held on Sunday, including the Sady Power Stage.

 - Very fast roads will see speeds approach those of Rally Finland.